The US and China: The global competition for hearts, minds, and wallets

 The rivalry of soft power

-- The robust economic growth
+- Robust economic growth

 - The ambitious Belt and Road Initiative (BRI)